Mystery2099/VoxLib/README.md

 ### Installation

-There are two ways to add VoxLib as a dependency to your project:
+There are several ways to add VoxLib as a dependency to your project:

-#### Option 1: CurseForge Maven (Recommended)
+#### Option 1: CurseForge Maven (Recommended for Minecraft Mods)

 Add VoxLib as a dependency using CurseForge Maven in your `build.gradle` file: